 - Completed award application.

-- Candidate section, including a brief description of background and interest in the substance abuse and addiction field.
+- Candidate section, including a personal statement and interest in the substance use field.

-- A letter detailing any current and/or previous funding
+- A listing of any current and/or previous funding.

-- A letter of support from residency training director indicating/confirming time available for activities
+- A letter of support from the residency training director

 Examples of appropriate activities and projects include but are not limited to: